jsa-aerial/DMM/examples/dmm/quil-controlled/interactive/comment_to_april_2018_experiments.md

-# Lessons from april 2018 experiments in image processing and rendering in DMMs
+# Lessons from April 2018 experiments in image processing and rendering in DMMs

 ## More linear operation types are desirable